PyMyCode/PrimeNumbers_repo/README.md

-# Prime Numbers Detector
+# Prime Number Detector

-A simple program written in C to count and display all the prime numbers in between to given numbers.
+A simple program written in C to count and display all the prime numbers between two given numbers.

 ## Steps: